Saada: Culture

-Saada is one of the oldest medieval cities in Yemen and holds significant historical, architectural, urban, and spiritual value.
-Since its founding by Imam Hadi Yahya in the late 9th century, the city has been a stronghold of the Zaydis.

-The ancient city of Saada has long been prosperous, with its buildings continuing to follow medieval architectural styles and preserving a distinctive urban layout that represents the region.
-The wall surrounding the ancient city is approximately 3,000 meters long and 4 meters thick, featuring 52 watchtowers and 16 city gates.
-Among these, the "Yemen Gate" and "Najlan Gate" are the most famous.

-Inside the city, there is a mountain of iron ore slag, the remnants of ancient artisan mining workshops.
-Additionally, a fortress dating from the 16th to 18th centuries was built on the hill.
+Saada is one of the oldest medieval cities in Yemen and is of great significance to Yemen's historical, architectural, urban and spiritual values.
+Saada has been a stronghold of the Zaydis since the city was founded by Imam Hadi Yahya in the late 9th century.
+The ancient city of Sada has been prosperous for a long time.
+The buildings in the city continue to follow the architectural style of the Middle Ages without interruption and have a very typical land structure that represents the entire region.
+The wall of the ancient city of Saada is about 3,000 meters long and 4 meters thick.
+There are 52 watchtowers and 16 city gates on the city wall, the most famous of which are the "Yemen Gate" and the "Najlan Gate".
+There is an iron ore slag mountain in the city, the remnants of the mine artisan workshops are centuries old, and a fortress from the 16th to 18th centuries was built on the hill.

-The Zaydi Muslim Cemetery outside the ancient city of Saada is the largest and oldest cemetery in Yemen, featuring countless elaborately carved tombstones.

-Outside the "Yemen Gate," there is an ancient cistern, as well as large rocks with Neolithic carvings depicting now-extinct wild animals, ibex, and human figures.
-These carvings represent Yemen's oldest rock art.

-Additionally, four fortresses were built outside the ancient city of Saada to guard it: the fortresses of Turmus, Alsama, and Sinara, along with the fortress of Abra, which was rebuilt by the Ottoman Turks.

-The area also includes ten small villages in the valley outside the city, characterized by beautiful houses surrounded by farmland, vineyards, and fruit trees.
+The Zaydis Muslim Cemetery outside the ancient city of Sa’da is the largest and oldest cemetery in Yemen, with countless elaborately carved tombstones erected in the cemetery.
+Outside the "Yemen Gate", there is an ancient cistern, and there are huge rocks with Neolithic carvings of now-extinct wild animals, as well as ibex and human figures, which are Yemen's oldest rock carvings.
+There are also four fortresses built outside the ancient city of Saada to guard the city: the three fortresses of Turmus, Alsama, and Sinara, and the fortress of Abra rebuilt by the Ottoman Turks.
+Ten small villages in the valley outside the city, with beautiful houses surrounded by farmland, vineyards and fruit trees.

-There are 14 mosques in the ancient city of Saada, built between the 10th and 16th centuries.
-Among these, the Imam Hadi Mosque houses the tomb of the first Zaydi Imam Hadi and his 11 successors.
-It is considered the oldest Shiite mosque in the Arabian Peninsula and the third oldest mosque in Yemen.
-Unfortunately, it was heavily damaged in an airstrike in May 2015.

-Both the Hadi Mosque and the Nisari Mosque are regarded as prominent educational and religious sites, with significant architectural value.
-The various domes and minarets of Saada's mosques are rare and beautiful.
-Additionally, there is a mosque in the city dedicated to female worshippers.
+There are 14 mosques built from the 10th to the 16th centuries in the ancient city, among which the Imam Hadi Mosque contains the first Zaydis Imam Hadi and his 11 successors.
+It is the oldest Shi'ite mosque in the Arabian Peninsula and the third oldest mosque in Yemen.
+It was heavily damaged in an airstrike in May 2015.
+Hadi Mosque and Nisari Mosque are both considered high-level educational and religious sites and have undeniable architectural value; various domes and minartets of mosques in Saada city are rare and beautiful; in addition, there is a mosque in the city for women to worship.

 In 2010, President Saleh announced the construction of Sa'ada University.

-Today, the tribes around Saada determine the city's fate.
-Every Sunday, shoppers can buy carrots, carpets, silverware, electronic equipment, and many other goods at Saada's Sunday Market.
+Today, the tribes around Saada determine the fate of the city.
+Every Sunday, customers can buy carrots, carpets, silverware, electronic equipment and many other goods at Saada's market (Sunday Market).
 Saada is one of Yemen's main mass-market cities, with four bazaars.